argoverse/av2-api/README.md

 bash conda/install.sh
 ```

-Additional information can be found in the: [INSTALL README](conda/INSTALL.md).
+Additional information can be found in the: [INSTALL.md](conda/INSTALL.md).

 ### Supported Datasets